baymaxtdx97/DSA4266_Fish_Larva/README.md

 # DSA4266_Fish_Larva
 This project aims to help do small objection detection.
-The current model implemented in this repository is YOLOV3.
+The current model implemented in this repository is YOLOV3 and YOLOV5.

 # Project Structure
 ```bash